StanfordASL/Trajectron/README.md

-# Dynamic Spatiotemporal Graph Modeling
+# Modeling Dynamic Spatiotemporal Graphs

 This repository will contain the code for "Modeling Multimodal Dynamic Spatiotemporal Graphs" by Boris Ivanovic and Marco Pavone.